A 200 km Audax, long-distance cycling event from Lancashire to the Yorkshire Dales and back again – in a day!

 Start: Clitheroe, Lancashire

-The Delightful Dales 200 is a 205 km cycling event sanctioned by Audax UK (AUK), taking place on Sunday 25 March 2018, starting and finishing in the town of Clitheroe, Lancashire.
+The Delightful Dales 200 is a 205 km cycling event sanctioned by Audax UK (AUK), due to take place on Sunday 17 March 2024.

 The event is a randonnee, not a race!
 Those taking part will have a maximum of 13-hours & 30-minutes to complete the challenging 205 km route.